Left 4 Dead (franchise): Characters

-While the edits were eventually reverted a few days after creation, Purple Francis received a cult following within the Left 4 Dead fan community, and a mod on Steam Workshop was released on February 14 by a developer who'd worked on official Left 4 Dead content in the past, claiming to restore the "cut content" depicting Purple Francis.
-The original creators of Purple Francis were later identified as "Lucy" and "Unknowntrope," two teenagers who had originally come up with the concept as an inside joke.

 Gameplay

 The Left 4 Dead games are first-person shooters incorporating survival horror elements.
 A player controls one of the four Survivor characters, and has the ability to move, jump, and use weapons in their possession.
 Players are limited to two weapons: a main firearm with limited ammunition taken from ammo caches, and either one (or two pistols) sidearm with unlimited ammunition or a melee weapon.
 Players also have three additional inventory slots.
 The third slot gives the player a thrown weapon, including a Molotov cocktail, a pipe bomb that can be used to lure a horde towards it before it explodes, or a bile jar that can be used to lure a horde to a specific area.
 The fourth slot provides for either a health kit which they can use on themselves or the other survivors, a defibrillator to revive a dead Survivor, or a special ammo deployment kit providing unique ammo such as explosive bullets.
-The fifth inventory slot is used for pain pills, giving the player a temporary health boost, or an adrenaline shot, temporarily increasing the player's speed.
+The fifth inventory slot is used for pain pills, giving the player a temporary health boost, or an adrenaline shot, temporarily increasing the player's movement, interaction, healing, and teammate revival speed.
 Some environmental objects like propane tanks or gasoline cans can be carried and thrown at hordes, upon which they can be fired upon as a makeshift explosive, but cannot be stored in the player's inventory.
-In Left 4 Dead 2, limited-use weapons such as the chainsaw or the machine gun can also be carried in a similar manner.
+In Left 4 Dead 2, limited-use weapons such as the chainsaw, grenade launcher or the M60 machine gun can also be carried in a similar manner.
 The player can use whatever object they are holding to temporarily push back any Infected surrounding them.